What is the Botucatu UV index scale today?

 Minutes of sunlight exposure needed for sufficient vitamin D intake (see source).

-Skin Type Exposure Time (Botucatu current UV level: Moderate)
+Skin Type Exposure Time (Botucatu current UV level: Low)

 What is the UV Index?